 The first choice for a meeting with a vocational expert is in your lawyer’s office.
 You should always have your lawyer present for the interview anyway.
-If that cannot be scheduled, then you should meet the vocational expert in a public place like a coffee shop or library.
+If that cannot be arranged, then you should meet the vocational expert in a public place like a coffee shop or library.

 3. Make sure you insist that any job suggested to you is suitable.

-Just because the vocational counselor is only supposed to recommend jobs that are suitable for you based on medical restrictions and other concerns, they will often not do so.
-They could tell you to just look in the newspaper and apply for any job you see there.
+Although the vocational counselor is only supposed to recommend jobs that are suitable for you based on medical restrictions and other concerns, they will often not do so.
+They could tell you to look in the newspaper and apply for any job you see there.
 This is not okay, and it is another reason why you need to make sure your lawyer is present for a vocational interview.
 A lawyer will soon put a stop to that kind of nonsense.

 4. Keep a record of everything.

 This is extremely important.
 You should make notes about your interview with the vocational expert as soon as it is over.
 You should maintain a log of all the jobs for which you have interviewed, their location, the day that you visited that employer and your conversation with them.
 Keep track of your medical progress, your visits to your doctor and their comments to you about your condition.

-In fact, it is an even better idea to write up notes about your meeting with the vocational expert as it is taking place.
+Even better, write notes about your meeting with the vocational expert as it is taking place.
 That signals them that you understand what is at stake and that you will be prepared to counter any allegation that you have not been cooperating.

-Also, make a copy of everything — any letter or communication you receive from the workers’ compensation board, your doctor, your employer’s insurance company and any communication sent to you by the vocational expert.
-The more documents you preserve, the easier it will be for your lawyer to prove that you have been fully cooperative if the insurance company tries to terminate your benefits.
+Also, make a copy of everything — any letter or communication you receive from the workers’ compensation board, your doctor, your employer’s insurance company and any notification sent to you by the vocational expert.
+The more documents you preserve, the easier it will be for your lawyer to prove that you have been fully cooperative.
+This is essential if the insurance company tries to terminate your benefits.

 Why Should You Hire a York, PA Workers' Comp Attorney?

 Let KBG Injury Law Help You With Your Vocational Interview